RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/03 Fireworks/Fireworks.md

 ## Activity Checklist { .check}

-+ The first step to make the rocket explode is to make it play a bang sound Resources\bang before it starts moving, and then hide itself once it reaches the mouse.
-To import a sound go to the Sounds tab and click import
++ The first step to make the rocket explode is to make it play a bang sound __Resources/bang.wav__ before it starts moving, and then hide itself once it reaches the mouse.
+To import a sound go to the Sounds tab and click the `Upload sound from file` {.blockgrey} button.

 ```blocks